 On this trip, your local guide will get you in touch with Birdwatching in Tasmania’s oldest National Park.
 This tour is part of the Australian Wildlife Journeys program and is highly rated amongst photographers and wildlife enthusiasts.

 This tour gives you the opportunity to search for some of Tasmania’s 12 endemic bird species including Scrubtit, Black Currawong and Tasmanian Thornbill.
 Our journey takes us to Mount Field National Park, the oldest in the state.
 Be mesmerized by the lush forest landscapes from eucalyptus temperate rainforest to alpine moorland.
-Explore Gould’s Lagoon Sanctuary, which is an important refuge, feeding and breeding area for waterbirds along the river Derwent.
+Explore Gould’s Lagoon Sanctuary, which is an important refuge, feeding and breeding area for waterbirds along the River Derwent.
 A diverse amount of bird species is attracted to the area, including Black Swans, Pelicans, Black Ducks, Chestnut Teals, Purple Swamp Hens, Egrets, White-faced Herons and Cormorants.
 This tour is part of the Australian Wildlife Journeys program.

 Tour includes: